Finding a Zoom 707 II

 Some background ...

-The Zoom Corporation of Japan (founded in 1983) has a long and illustrious history of providing musicians with high-tech guitar/bass multi-effects units (and more recently recording gear).
-All at very reasonable prices.
+The Zoom Corporation of Japan (founded in 1983) has a long and illustrious history of providing musicians with high-tech guitar/bass multi-effects units (and more recently recording and mixing gear).
+All at very reasonable and/or competitive prices.

 Zoom products feature robust construction and a level of electronic sophistication that has seen even their older products retain substantial resale value.
 In some cases more than a decade after their initial release.